pyOpenSci/software-peer-review/how-to/peer-review-lead.md

 :::

-The Peer Review Lead is responsible for overseeing the entire software review process.
+The Peer Review Lead is responsible for keeping the software review process moving forward.
 They are responsible for:

 * Keeping the review process moving forward by checking in on stalled reviews and supporting the editorial team.
 * Ensuring a diverse and active editorial board.